Samuel Iling-Junior: 2020–2022

-2022–present
+2022–2024

 Iling-Junior scored his first professional goal on 3 September 2022, in the 13th minute in Trento–Juventus Next Gen, their first season match.
 He made his Serie A debut for the first team in a match against Empoli, on 21 October, coming on as a substitute for Filip Kostić in the 84th minute.

 On 25 October, Iling-Junior made his Champions League debut against Benfica, replacing Kostić in the 70th minute with Juventus trailing 4–1.
 He assisted Arkadiusz Milik's 4–2 goal after six minutes, and provided a key pass for Weston McKennie's goal two minutes later.
 Four days later, in an away match against Lecce, Iling-Junior assisted Nicolò Fagioli's winner after only 41 seconds from entering the pitch; however, he suffered a right-ankle sprain after being fouled by Federico Di Francesco, ruling him out for 20 days.

 On 19 December, Juventus announced that Iling-Junior renewed his contract until 2025, being subsequently promoted to the first team.
 He was promoted after scoring four goals in nine matches for Next Gen (two of which were during the previous season).
+He made his first-minute debut with the first team on the 19th of the following month, in Juventus–Monza, in the Coppa Italia.